ibexa/documentation-developer/docs/guide/http_cache.md

 ## Context-aware HTTP cache

-eZ Platform allows caching request made by logged in users, this is what we refer to as (user) context aware cache.
+eZ Platform allows caching request made by logged in users, it is called (user) context aware cache.

-What it means is that HttpCache is unique per user permissions (roles and limitations), meaning there are variations of cache shared only among users that have the exact same permissions.
-So if a user is browsing a list of for instance children locations, the user will only see children locations he/she has access to even if the rendering of this is served from HttpCache.
+It means that HttpCache is unique per user permissions (roles and limitations), there are variations of cache shared only among users that have the exact same permissions.
+So if a user is browsing a list of children Locations, they will only see children Locations they have access to even if the rendering of this is served from HttpCache.

 This is accomplished by varying on a header called `X-User-Hash`, which the system populates on the request for you.
-The logic for this _([see below](#Request-life-cycle-explained))_ is accomplished in our provided VCL for Varnish and Fastly.
+The logic for this ([see Request life cycle](#request-life-cycle)) is accomplished in provided VCL for Varnish and Fastly.
-Note: A similar but internal logic is done in the provided enhanced Symfony Proxy _(AppCache)_.
+A similar but internal logic is done in the provided enhanced Symfony Proxy (AppCache).

-Originally a eZ Publish 5.x feature, this was contributed to FOSHttpCache (1.x) and today eZ Platform builds upon that.

 !!! tip "Prepare your custom controllers for v3"

-    In 2.5LTS (FOSHTTPCache 1.x) the system varies on this hash for **all** responses, not just built in eZ controllers (Content View, Page, ...).
+    In 2.5LTS (FOSHTTPCache 1.x) the system varies on this hash for **all** responses, not just built in eZ controllers (Content View, Page, etc.).

     However:
-    1. This becomes configurable in v3 (FOSHTTPCache 2.x), and we consider to disable it by default for better cache efficiency
+    1. This becomes configurable in v3 (FOSHTTPCache 2.x), and we consider disabling it by default for better cache efficiency
-    2. The header name changes to FOSHttpCache default one: `X-User-Context-Hash`
+    2. The header name changes to the FOSHttpCache default: `X-User-Context-Hash`

-    So in any custom controller you have that relies on eZ user permissions, i.e. rendering eZ content, best practice is to explicitly vary:
+    So in any custom controller that relies on eZ user permissions, i.e. rendering eZ content, best practice is to explicitly vary:

     ```php
         // Inside a controller action, should be adapted to `X-User-Context-Hash` when upgrading to v3
         $response->setVary('X-User-Hash');
     ```

-#### Request life-cycle explained
+#### Request life-cycle

 To expand on steps covered in [FOSHttpCacheBundle documentation on how user context feature works](https://foshttpcachebundle.readthedocs.io/en/1.3/features/user-context.html#how-it-works):

-1. A client _(browser)_ requests URI `/foo`.
+1. A client (browser) requests URI `/foo`.
 2. The caching proxy receives the request and holds it.
 It first sends a hash request to the applications's context hash route: `/_fos_user_context_hash`.
 3. The application receives the hash request.
-An event subscriber _(`UserContextSubscriber`)_ aborts the request immediately after the Symfony firewall was applied.
+An event subscriber (`UserContextSubscriber`) aborts the request immediately after the Symfony firewall is applied.
-   The application calculates the hash _(`HashGenerator`)_ and then sends a response with the hash in a custom header _(`X-User-Hash` in eZ Platform)_.
+   The application calculates the hash (`HashGenerator`) and then sends a response with the hash in a custom header (`X-User-Hash` in eZ Platform).
 4. The caching proxy receives the hash response, copies the hash header to the client’s original request for `/foo` and restarts the modified original request.
 5. If the response to `/foo` should differ per user context, the application sets a `Vary: X-User-Hash` header, which will make Proxy store the variations of this cache varying on the hash value.